FCSplayz/VectorTyping/README.md

 This project is licensed under the MIT License.
 See the included [LICENSE.md](LICENSE.md) file for details.

-This C# code library was developed for use with the Unity engine and makes use of its namespaces, which are subject to the Unity Companion License.
-By using this software, you agree to be bound by the terms of the Unity Companion License, which can be found at: [https://unity.com/legal/licenses/unity-companion-license](https://unity.com/legal/licenses/unity-companion-license)
+This C# code library was developed for licensed use with the Unity Engine and makes use of its namespaces, which are subject to the Unity Companion License.
+By using this library, you agree to be bound by the terms of the Unity Companion License, which can be found at: [https://unity.com/legal/licenses/unity-companion-license](https://unity.com/legal/licenses/unity-companion-license)

 ## Use of Unity references